Canadian firms see Brexit as ‘major opportunity’ for Ireland

 They also highlighted concerns about ongoing bottlenecks in housing and broadband here, suggesting they posed a serious threat to inward investment.

-Canadian firms operating in Ireland currently employ around 13,000 people, and recent IDA figures show there was near 70 per cent increase in inward investment from Canada in the year after the Brexit referendum vote.
+Canadian firms operating in the Republic employ around 13,000 people, and recent IDA figures show there was a near 70 per cent increase in inward investment from Canada in the year after the Brexit referendum vote.

-Over 60 per cent of firms surveyed by ICBA said they believed the Irish Government and the IDA were performing well at promoting Ireland as an alternative to the UK, but called for more resources to promote Ireland to Canadian firms specifically.
+Over 60 per cent of firms surveyed by ICBA said they believed the Government and the IDA were performing well at promoting Ireland as an alternative to the UK, but called for more resources for promotion to Canadian firms specifically.

 They also suggested Ireland’s attractiveness as a place to do business was being “seriously hampered” by the the current housing crisis.

-While noting the opportunities presented by Brexit, most of the firms believe Brexit could hike up the costs of the doing business here via increased tariffs and higher administration costs.
+While noting the opportunities presented by Brexit, most of the firms said they believe Brexit could hike up the costs of the doing business here through increased tariffs and higher administration costs.

-Some 60 per cent also said they feared the UK’s exit could dent consumer confidence here and increase pressure on housing and infrastructure, while half believed there would be increased competition for hiring talent.
+Some 60 per cent also said they feared Brexit could dent consumer confidence here and increase pressure on housing and infrastructure, while half believed there would be increased competition for hiring talent.

 “The value of Canada to the Irish economy is currently very significant, but the untapped potential is vast,” the ICBA’s executive director Kate Hickey said.